Your entry point for information about all aspects of computing at The University

 For the few classrooms that are not “smart classrooms” the department has several

-“smart carts” which offer most of the facilities of a “smart classroom” and can be
+“smart carts” that offer most of the facilities of a “smart classroom” and can be

 used in any room that has network connectivity (most of the carts can connect to the